tetsuo/tetsuo.github.io/articles/merely-monadic-go.md

 func GreaterThan(x, y int64) bool
 ```

-Go has long supported a form of [structural subtyping](https://en.wikipedia.org/wiki/Structural_type_system) through structures and interfaces.
-The newly introduced `any` keyword is an alias for the empty `interface{}`.
-When used as a _type parameter_, `any` signifies no type constraints, allowing `T` to represent any type in the following definition.
+Go has supported [structural subtyping](https://en.wikipedia.org/wiki/Structural_type_system) through structures and interfaces.
+The newly introduced `any` keyword, an alias for the empty `interface{}`, indicates no type constraints when used as a _type parameter_:

 ```go
 func GreaterThan[T any](x, y T) bool
 ```

-We can restrict it to [`constraints.Ordered`](https://pkg.go.dev/golang.org/x/exp/constraints#Ordered), which specifies types supporting comparison operators.
+To restrict the type, we can use [`constraints.Ordered`](https://pkg.go.dev/golang.org/x/exp/constraints#Ordered), which specifies types supporting comparison operators.

 ```go
 import "golang.org/x/exp/constraints"